 “If your blood pressure is not controlled or the blood flows to your baby are not adequate, or your baby is not growing well, you may need induction of labour before your due date,” cautions Dr Priti.

 Induced labour offers the baby a safer environment when the mother’s uterus becomes too dangerous for its welfare.

 “The decision to deliver is taken when the baby’s survival outside the mother’s body is associated with lesser risk than if the pregnancy is continued.”

 3. Chronic Hypertension and Pregnancy

 Deepti Dawar, 37, had hypertension for years before she became pregnant.
 She was concerned whether having a baby would be safe given her condition.

 In general, if you have high BP especially after 36 weeks, you will have to monitor it frequently and watch out for fluctuations.
-If your BP crosses 140/90, you will have to consult your doctor right away.
+If your BP crosses 140/90, you must consult your doctor right away.

 “In most situations, if blood pressure is controlled and the baby is growing well, pregnancy can be continued till 40 weeks.
-Induction of labor may be required in selected situations if there is any associated complication” Dr Priti concludes.
+Induction of labour may be required in selected situations if there is any associated complication,” Dr. Priti concludes.